 Openness leads to a better informed citizenry, which leads to better government and better public policy.
-It is the mission and intent of The Public Library of Cincinnati and Hamilton County to at all times fully comply with and abide by both the spirit and the letter of Ohio’s Public Records Act, including, but not limited to, Ohio Revised Code Sections 149.43 and 149.432.
+It is the mission and intent of the Cincinnati & Hamilton County Public Library to at all times fully comply with and abide by both the spirit and the letter of Ohio’s Public Records Act, including, but not limited to, Ohio Revised Code Sections 149.43 and 149.432.

 Defining Public Records